SumoLogic/sumologic-documentation/docs/cse/records-signals-entities-insights/create-an-entity-group.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-An administrator can use CSE’s _Entity Groups_ feature to define groups of Entities and to assign attributes to them at the group level.
+An administrator can use the _Entity Groups_ feature to define groups of Entities and to assign attributes to them at the group level.
 You can define the members of an Entity Group in two ways:

 * Based on Entity name or an IP address range.
 * Based on membership in a group in an Inventory system like Active Directory.